A collective effort to increase sustainable ag production through diversification and improved soil health.

 2. Limited Disturbance

-Minimize tillage as much as possible.
+Minimize physical, chemical, and biological disturbance as much as possible.
 You will start building soil aggregates, pore spaces, soil biology, and organic matter.

 3. Living Roots

 Keep plants growing throughout the year to feed the soil.
 Cover crops can add carbon to the soil, providing a great food source for micro-organisms.
+Try to add a perennial to your system.
 Start small to find the best fit for your operation.

 5. Integrating Livestock